ArnaudLcm/Useless-Heap-Allocator/README.md

   *We should have more free lists like the glibc does to be more exhaustive but for now let's remain simple.*

+- Free list managements: They are allocated statically and we manage which node is free through a bit map

 **Without multi-threading solution:**

 ### Notes - Features I could implement
 *List of features I could consider to improve the current state of the allocator*:
 - Use XOR linked lists
+- Use mmap for large allocations